-15. An Authority shall not

-- 1.5.1.
-Require an Applicant to submit information about, or evaluate, an Applicant's business decisions with respect to (1) the need for the Communications Network Support Structure, Pole, or Communications Network Facility or (2) its service, customer demand for service, or quality of service.
-Nothing in this Section 1.5.1 shall permit an Applicant to construct a Communications Network Support Structure, Pole, or Communications Network Facility as of right; - 1.5.2.
-Require the removal of existing Communications Network Support Structures or Communications Network Facilities as a condition to approval of an Application for a new Communications Network Facility or Communications Network Support Structure unless such existing Communications Network Support Structure or Communications Network Facility is abandoned and owned by the Communications Provider and/or Communications Infrastructure Provider; or - 1.5.3.
-Require the applicant to place an Antenna or other Communications Network equipment on publicly owned land or on a publicly or privately owned water tank, building, or electric transmission tower as an alternative to the location proposed by the applicant. - 16.
-Any requirements regarding the appearance of Communications Network Facilities or Communications Network Support Structure, including those relating to materials used or arranging, screening, or landscaping must be reasonable.
-All aboveground Communications Network Facilities and Communications Network Support Structures shall conform to the following reasonable, non-discriminatory, and published design guidelines generally applicable to all facilities in the public right-of-way: (1) shape and other requirements for attachments and ground-based equipment; (2) further requirements for attachments to new Poles or towers on or adjacent to historic property; and (3) other specified requirements. - 1.6.1.
-An Applicant may install a Small Wireless Facility on a Decorative Pole, or may replace a Decorative Pole with a new Decorative Pole that is in keeping with the aesthetics of the existing Decorative Pole, in the event the existing Decorative Pole will not structurally support the attachment, subject to issuance of a permit under Section 2 of this Article, and so long as the attachment and/or the new Decorative Pole is in keeping with the aesthetics of the existing
+- 1.5.
+An Authority shall not - 1.5.1.
+Require an Applicant to submit information about, or evaluate, an Applicant's business decisions with respect to (1) the need for the Communications Network Support Structure, Utility Pole, or Communications Network Facility or (2) its service, customer demand for service, or quality of service.
+Nothing in this Section 1.5.1 shall permit an Applicant to construct a Communications Network Support Structure, Utility Pole, or Communications Network Support Structure, Utility Pole, or Communications Network Support Structure, Utility Pole, or Communications Network Facility as of right; - 1.5.2.
+Require the removal of existing Communications Network Support Structures or Communications Network Facilities as a condition to approval of an Application for a new Communications Network Facility or Communications Network Support Structure unless such existing Communications Network Support Structure or Communications Network Facility is abandoned and owned by the Applicant; or - 1.5.3.
+Require the applicant to place an Antenna or other Communications Network equipment on publicly owned land or on a publicly or privately owned water tank, building, or electric transmission tower as an alternative to the location proposed by the applicant. - 1.6.
+Any requirements regarding the appearance of Communications Network Facilities or Communications Network Support Structure, including those relating to materials used or arranging, screening, or landscaping must be reasonable. - 1.7.
+Any setback or fall zone requirements must be substantially similar to such a requirement that is imposed on other types of commercial structures of a similar height. - 1.8.
+Application Timeframes: - 1.8.1.
+Within 30 days after receiving an Application, an Authority must determine and notify the Applicant by electronic mail or by first class USPS mail, or other method as agreed by the Authority and